DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 - identify seven qualities that a region in the world needs in order to attract technology startups and to build a vibrant blockchain ecosystem.

 - [Module 1 Re-achitecting the firm](Blockchain_and_Business_Applications_and_Implications/week1-Re-achitecting-the-firm/module1.md)
-  - 1. Course Introduction
-  - 2. Decentralizing the Enterprise
-      - Re-design the corporation
   - Decentralizing the Enterprise
-      - Transaction Costs and the Structure of the Firm
+      - Re-design the corporation; Decentralizing the Enterprise; Transaction Costs and the Structure of the Firm
-  - 3. Opportunities for Blockchain
+  - Opportunities for Blockchain
       - Search, Contracting, Coordination, Building Trust
-  - 4. Corporate Boundary Decisions
+  - Corporate Boundary Decisions
       - Determining Corporate Boundaries
-  - 5. Module 1 Recap

 - [Module 2 Distributed Business Entities](Blockchain_and_Business_Applications_and_Implications/week2-Distributed_business_entites/module2.md)
+  - Distributed Business Entities
+  - New Business Models; DApps; Strategic Approaches to Intellectual Property

 # 4. [Blockchain: Understanding Its Uses and Implications](Blockchain_Understanding_Its_Uses_and_Implications/README.md) by The Linux Foundation